Expert review Apple iPad Mini 5

 The packaging has the recognizable Apple look and feel.
-I always love the experience of unboxing a new Apple product, and I'm always curious to what the contents of the packaging have to offer.
+I always enjoy the experience of unpacking a new Apple product and I'm ever curious about the contents of the box.
 When I open the box, the first thing I see is the device itself.
-Below, I find some papers, a Lightning cable, and a charger adapter.
+Under it, I find some papers, a Lightning to USB-A cable, and a charger adapter.

 Time to see what the Apple iPad Mini 5 can do!
-As soon as I turn on a nature movie, I'm surprised by the clear colors of the screen.
-Thanks to true tone, the colors automatically adjust to the ambient light.
-Naturally, I tested this by using the iPad outdoors, too.
-The 7.9-inch screen makes the tablet very practical in use.
-I can imagine though that artists who like to sketch would prefer a larger screen.
+As soon as I start playing a nature film, I'm amazed by the bright colors of the screen.
+Thanks to True Tone technology, the colors automatically adjust to the ambient light.
+As I really wanted to test this, I also used the iPad outdoors.
+The 7.9-inch screen makes the tablet easy to transport.
+I can imagine, though, that artists who like to sketch might prefer a larger screen.

-With Apple's latest A12 Bionic chip, the iPad Mini 5 is a true powerhouse.
-I immediately notice this, since applications start very quickly.
-While I try to locate the office on Google Maps, the images are very smoothly displayed on my screen.
-The Mini 5 charges very quickly, and I can zoom in and out very smoothly.
-In terms of speed, it performs much better compared to its predecessor; the iPad Mini 4 featured an A8 chip.
+With Apple's latest A12 Bionic chip, the iPad Mini 5 is a real powerhouse.
+And I notice this right away, because applications load quickly.
+While I try to locate the office via Google Maps, the images are smoothly displayed on my screen.
+The Mini 5 loads the app real fast and zooming in and out feels smooth.
+It performs much better compared to its predecessor in terms of speed, because the iPad Mini 4 only had an A8 chip.

 Apple Pencil support

-This is exactly what I'd hoped for: I can also use the Apple iPad 5 in combination with the Apple Pencil (1st generation).
-I can use the pencil by connecting it to the Lighting port of the iPad Mini 5.
-I enjoy using the Apple Pencil to take notes and to quickly navigate apps.
-To do this, I sometimes use my fingers and sometimes I use the pencil.
+This is exactly what I was hoping for: I can also use the Apple iPad 5 in combination with the Apple Pencil (1st generation).
+I can use the Apple Pencil by connecting it to the Lightning port of the iPad Mini 5.
+I enjoy using the Apple Pencil to take notes and to quickly navigate between apps.
+During these tasks, I switch between using my fingers and the Apple Pencil.

 Apple Pencil (1st generation)